 - How to read a scientific paper (web page) - a useful resource for lay partners involved in developing/reviewing research publications.
 It offers a clear summary of a scientific paper, including what the different sections should contain

-If you're interested in the benefits of PPI at this stage, here's how to getting going:
+If you're interested in the benefits of public involvement at this stage, here's how to getting going:

 3 column colour block - next steps

-Go to the next research stages - Implementing & Evaluating - or use the navigation bar at the top to explore where else PPI could help.
+Go to the next research stages - Implementing & Evaluating - or use the navigation bar at the top to explore where else public involvement could help.